 By focusing on current topics and application examples, such as engineer-related questions around climate change or recycling technologies, as well as the consideration of sustainability goals in the use of raw materials and energy, the degree program prepares students early on for the pressing environmentally relevant challenges of our time and teaches current solution approaches and technologies that prepare students for the job market of the future.

-In addition, applicants must have basic engineering knowledge in order to understand and evaluate complex technical solutions in the field of environmental engineering.
+Applicants must have basic engineering knowledge as well as prior knowledge of mathematics and mechanics in order to understand and evaluate complex technical solutions in the field of environmental engineering.

 Applicants with a qualified bachelor's degree in environmental engineering or a comparable degree program from a university are eligible for admission after completing at least six semesters of study (three academic years, 180 ECTS).
 Equivalency is determined on the basis of the submitted application documents.
 If the bachelor's degree has not yet been completed, the application can be submitted with a transcript of records with at least 150 CP and an average grade weighted by CP.